 There are 96 different diseases mandated by law as reportable to the State of NC Communicable Disease Branch.
 These diseases include foodborne, airborne, blood borne, waterborne or vector borne (e.g., insect bites).
 In addition to legally reportable diseases, Catawba County Communicable Disease nurses assist with other public health concerns such as MRSA, lice, dog bites, and others to ensure the affected persons and their contacts are receiving proper health care.

 Health care providers should report communicable diseases using the Reporting Form for Health Care Providers.
 Some diseases must be reported within 24 hours, while others have as many as 7 days to report.
-Questions and referrals can be sent to our Communicable Disease nurses.
+Questions and referrals can be sent to our Communicable Disease staff.

 A goal of Catawba County Public Health is to control the human risk of exposure and offer prophylaxis to people who have potentially been exposed to the deadly rabies virus, which attacks the nervous system of its victims.
-View our rabies response procedures to learn how we respond to reports of potential or confirmed rabies exposure.

 Tuberculosis (TB) is a communicable, potentially deadly disease that usually affects the lungs but can attack other parts of the body as well.
 It is spread when a person with an active case of TB breathes out disease-causing bacteria, which are then inhaled by another person.
 TB is treatable and usually curable, although new drug-resistant strains are appearing that are very difficult to treat.
 It is vital that TB patients faithfully follow their treatment regimen and take all medications as directed, for as long as directed, or the disease can recur in a drug-resistant form.